Hierarchical Kendall copulas: Properties and inference: Inference for hierarchical Kendall copulas

-Given that one can simulate from the copula $C_0$, sampling from hierarchical Kendall copulas thus amounts to the more general question of sampling from a distribution $\boldsymbol{U}|C(\boldsymbol{U})\equiv z$, where $C$ is the copula of a marginally uniform random vector $\boldsymbol{U}:=(U_1,...,U_d)$ and $z\in(0,1)$.
-In other words, one wants to sample from a multivariate distribution given a specific level set \eqref{eq:levelset} at level $z$ as illustrated in Figure \ref{fig:level}.
-This problem is discussed in the following three sections, where the first section solves the issue using the conditional inverse method for which expressions of conditional distribution functions are provided, which are shown to be available in closed form for Archimedean copulas.
-The second section provides an alternative solution for Archimedean copulas, which is based on the representation given in \eqref{eq:arch}.
-Finally, an algorithm for (approximate) rejection sampling is discussed in the third section.
+Given that we can simulate from the copula $C_0$, sampling from hierarchical Kendall copulas thus amounts to the more general question of sampling from a distribution $\boldsymbol{U}|C(\boldsymbol{U})=z$, where $C$ is the copula of a marginally uniform random vector $\boldsymbol{U}:=(U_1,...,U_d)^\prime$ and $z\in(0,1)$.
+In other words, we want to sample from a multivariate distribution given a specific level set \eqref{eq:levelset} at level $z$ as illustrated in Figure \ref{fig:level}.
+This problem is discussed in the following two sections.
+First, we solve the issue using the conditional inverse method, for which expressions of conditional distribution functions are provided, which are shown to be available in closed form for Archimedean copulas.
+An alternative solution based on the representation given in Equation \eqref{eq:arch} is provided thereafter.
+Closed-form sampling procedures for Plackett and Archimax copulas, which include the large class of extreme value copulas, can be found in \citeN{Brechmann2012}.
+There, different approximate methods such as rejection sampling for the case that the cluster copulas do not admit a closed-form approach are also discussed and evaluated.

+Note that inversion of the Kendall distribution function, as required in Step $(ii)$ of Algorithm \ref{alg:simhiercop}, is numerically feasible for an Archimedean copula, since its Kendall distribution function is known in closed form and can be computed efficiently (see \shortciteN{HofertMaechlerMcNeil2012} for explicit functional expressions of $(\varphi^{-1})^{(i)}$ for common Archimedean generators).